-- 4. Children should be able to locate the Antarctic on a world map - They should be able to describe the climate zone and physical geography of the Arctic - 6.
-Children should be able to identify and name lines of latitude and longitude.
+to describe position 2.
+Children should be able to name some key physical features in the local area e.g. shop, road, school, church etc Night Map Latitu Map Time: Glac Pack Antarcti Grid ref.
+Tour tude zone cier c ice c Circle erence rist Golden Nuggets: 4.
+Children should be able to locate the Antarctic on a w 5.
+They should be able to describe the climate zone and of the Arctic 6.
+Children should be able to identify and name lines of longitude. physical geography